fbpx

 Carroll W. Brewster

-President Brewster was inaugurated on February 21, 1976.
-During his tenure, Moody Center was built, Botetourt Hall and East were renovated, and Bradley Auditorium wass converted to a recital hall (now Talmadge Hall).
+President Carroll Brewster was inaugurated on February 21, 1976.
+During his tenure, Moody Center was built, Botetourt Hall and East were renovated, and Bradley Auditorium was converted to a recital hall (now Talmadge Recital Hall).
 The Front Quadrangle also received National Historic status designation.
 In 1977, Fishburn Library got its first computer (for cataloging).
-He oversaw the first Honors Convocation and the opening of the Writing Center.
+He oversaw the first Honors Convocation and the opening of the writing center.
 Hollins Scholars Program and the Hollins Outdoor Program (HOP) started during this time as well.

 • John A. Logan, Jr. 1961 – 1975